International Dual Diploma Programs

 A simple guide to Dual Diploma collaboration for international educators

 If you work in education outside Canada, you’ve likely heard about “dual diploma” programs.
-In this model, students complete their local high school diploma and a second, internationally recognized credential—without leaving home.
+In this model, students get comprehensive academic experience and complete their local high school diploma and a second, internationally recognized credential—without leaving home.
 One of the most trusted options is Canada’s Ontario Secondary School Diploma (OSSD), delivered online through a ministry-inspected virtual high school such as Royal Ontario Academy (ROA).

-This article explains, in plain language, what a dual diploma is, why the OSSD is valued by universities, and how this collaboration works step-by-step.
+This article explains what a dual diploma is, why the OSSD is valued by universities, and how this collaboration works step-by-step.

 What is a Dual Diploma?